 The Anthropology Department offers a rigorous and comprehensive program for graduate students, who examine and experience anthropology through course study, fieldwork, and laboratory work.

-Biological anthropologists focus on the evolutionary biology of both humans and non-human primates and typically identify themselves based on study subjects (human or non-human primates) and methodology (behavioral ecology, genetics/genomics, physiology and morphology).
-Current faculty research projects afford opportunities for students to become involved in cutting-edge field research and laboratory studies.
-Highlights include Matt Cartmill’s work on the evolution of locomotion, Eva Garrett’s work using genomics and fossil morphology to understand the evolution of olfaction, Carolyn Hodges-Simeon’s comparative studies of human maturation, Cheryl Knott’s work on orangutan ecology and life history, and Christopher Schmitt’s studies of the evolutionary genomics of obesity.
-Students hoping to conduct graduate coursework in forensic anthropology should apply to the MA program in Forensic Anthropology at the Boston University School of Medicine.
+Biological anthropologists focus on the evolutionary biology of both humans and nonhuman primates and typically identify themselves based on study subjects (human or nonhuman primates) and methodology (behavioral ecology, genetics/genomics, physiology, and morphology).
+Current faculty research projects afford opportunities for students to become involved in cutting-edge field research and laboratory studies, including the evolution of locomotion, genomics and fossil morphology in the evolution of olfaction, comparative studies of human maturation, orangutan ecology and life history, and the evolutionary genomics of obesity.
+Students hoping to conduct graduate coursework in forensic anthropology should apply to the MS program in Forensic Anthropology at the BU Chobanian & Avedisian School of Medicine.

 Our archaeological anthropology program focuses on various aspects of past societies, including human-environment interactions, agricultural strategies, urbanism, households, and material culture viewed in deep historical perspective.
-Primary regions of active fieldwork include Mesoamerica, North America, and the Mediterranean.
+Primary regions of active fieldwork and laboratory study include Mesoamerica, North America, and the Mediterranean.